hakan-vintercapital/index/index_methodology.md

 rewarded with new cryptocurrencies, while those who verify transactions that later are deemed invalid are penalized by loosing their stake.
-Certain Blockchains demand that staked cryptocurrencies are locked for a certain time or that a certain amount of cryptocurrencies are stacked, while others allow the reward of staking to depend on the time the holdings have been staked.
+Certain Blockchains demand that staked cryptocurrencies are locked for a certain time or that a certain amount of cryptocurrencies are staked, while others allow the reward of staking to depend on the time the holdings have been staked.
 The cost of staking is therefore an alternative cost, i.e., the cost incurred due to not being able to